CamDavidsonPilon/lifelines/docs/Survival Regression.rst

-Model selection for parametric models
+AIC and model selection for parametric models
 -----------------------------------------------

 Often, you don't know *a priori* which parametric model to use.
-Each model has some assumptions built-in (not implemented yet in *lifelines*), but a quick and effective method is to compare the log-likelihoods for each fitted model.
-(Technically, we are comparing the `AIC <https://en.wikipedia.org/wiki/Akaike_information_criterion>`_, but the number of parameters for each model is the same, so we can simply and just look at the log-likelihood).
-Generally, given the same dataset and number of parameters, a better fitting model has a larger log-likelihood.
-We can look at the log-likelihood for each fitted model and select the largest one.
+Each model has some assumptions built-in (not implemented yet in *lifelines*), but a quick and effective method is to compare the `AICs <https://en.wikipedia.org/wiki/Akaike_information_criterion>`_ for each fitted model.
+(In this case, the number of parameters for each model is the same, so really this is comparing the log-likelihood).
+The model with the smallest AIC does the best job of fitting to the data with a minimal degrees of freedom.

 .. code:: python